Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 * A simple linting job called `code-style` with black, isort, flake8, and mypy in `.github/workflows/ci-backend.yaml`.
 * An automated testing with `PyTest` and an automated test reporting with `Codecov` in in `.github/workflows/ci-backend.yaml`.
 * A source code responsibility distribution file in `.github/CODEOWNERS` (Please change the username into your own).
-* A `YAML` file for an automated semantic commit message.
+* A `YAML` file for an automated semantic commit message in `.github/workflows/ci-backend.yaml`.
+* An automated test report monitoring via `Codecov` in `codecov.yaml`
+* A CI for automatically updating all linter version in the pre-commit `YAML` file in `.pre-commit-config.YAML`.

 For containerization:
 * A `Docker` configuration that utilizes the latest Python image in `backend/Dockerfile`.